martinchernyavskiy/Notes/China notes/Programming Language Research.md

 ### Functional Programming Languages
 - Functional and logical programming languages are a separate family
-- Describe goal $\to$ computer finds the right computation
+- Use functions to describe goal $\to$ computer finds the right computation
 - Program: input $\to$ output
 - Functional programming language takes the mathematics form of functions
 - f(a, b) = a+b is supporte, but f(a+1, b+1) = a+b-2 has a limited support though pattern matching